 The Hickstead Derby is a 1,195m course of vast proportions, boasting 28 fences of high difficulty.
 The main attractions are the Devil’s Dyke and the difficult Derby Bank, an obstacle with 1.04m rails on top and a 3.2m slope down the front with imposing 1.6m white rails just two strides from the base of the bank.

-The fixture also hosts a full range of senior national showjumping classes, with something for almost every calibre of affiliated rider.
+This fixture normally hosts a full range of senior national showjumping classes, with something for almost every calibre of affiliated rider alongside the international classes.
 For the showing community there are many Horse of the Year Show qualifiers, plus a polo exhibition match, carriage driving and plenty of shopping for visitors to enjoy too.
 Visit the official website